cl-test-grid/cl-test-grid/sptm/README.md

 when application is restarted is to read the snapshot if present, and then execute the transactions recorded in the log after the snapshot was made.

-To make this working, all these functions have `database` as the first parameter, and all other parameters must be serializable.
+To make this working, all these functions have `database` as their first parameter, and all other parameters must be serializable.

 The functions must be ready to receive arguments deserialized from log/snapshot,